Skip to Main Content

 Meursault's Allocation Tier and Where Roulot Sits Within It

 In Meursault, the gap between what is available and what serious buyers want has widened considerably over the past two decades.
 The village produces Chardonnay across a range of styles and ambitions, from negociant bottlings sold freely through retail to domaine-direct allocations that require years of relationship-building to access.
 Domaine Roulot operates firmly in the latter category.
-Holding a Pearl 5 Star Prestige rating from EP Club (2025) and drawing from a first vintage that dates to 1923, it belongs to a small cohort of Meursault addresses, alongside Domaine Antoine Jobard and Domaine Chavy-Chouet, where the ceiling on production is structural rather than commercial.
+Access is by appointment only.
+Holding a Pearl 5 Star Prestige rating from EP Club (2025), it belongs to a small cohort of Meursault addresses, alongside Domaine Antoine Jobard and Domaine Chavy-Chouet, where the ceiling on production is structural rather than commercial.
 The vines are finite, the vinifications are small-batch, and the mailing list is long.

 That context matters when planning a visit or attempting to acquire bottles.
 Domaine Roulot is not a winery that markets itself through a visitor centre or a tasting room open six days a week.
 Access follows the Burgundian model at its most selective: direct contact, demonstrated buying history, and patience.
 For collectors visiting the Côte de Beaune, understanding this before arriving at 1 Rue Charles Giraud in Meursault is the difference between a productive trip and a wasted one.